Neil deGrasse Tyson on UFOs: 'Call me when you have a dinner invite from an alien'

 "Call me when you have a dinner invite from an alien," he told CNN's Alisyn Camerota during a "New Day" appearance Wednesday morning.
 "The evidence is so paltry for aliens to visit Earth, I have no further interest."

-Tyson explained that by their very nature, unidentified flying objects are, well, unidentified, so a video recently released by the Department of Defense showing a UFO off the coast of San Diego in 2004 doesn't phase him.
+Tyson explained that by their very nature, unidentified flying objects are, well, unidentified, so a video recently released by the Department of Defense showing a UFO off the coast of San Diego in 2004 doesn't faze him.

 "The universe brims with mysteries.
 Just because you don't know what it is you're looking at doesn't mean it's intelligent aliens visiting from another planet," he said.